+Governing Bodies are required by law to have a procedure in place to deal with complaints relating to aspects of the school or the provision of facilities or certain services at the school.

+Academies and free schools are required to have complaints procedures meeting certain requirements by the Education (Independent School Standards) (England) Regulations 2014 and to make the procedure available to parents of pupils and parents of prospective pupils.

+The DfE guidance explains the difference between a concern and a complaint:

+- A concern is defined as "an expression of worry or doubt over an issue considered to be important for which reassurances are sought" - A complaint is defined as "an expression of dissatisfaction however made, about actions taken or a lack of action"

+This policy applies to any matter (except those listed below) which has been raised as a matter of concern but which has not been capable of resolution informally and/or which the complainant or the Trust consider should be dealt with on a formal basis.
+Every effort will be made to resolve complaints informally at the earliest possible stage, however there may be occasions when complainants would like to raise their concerns formally.
+This policy outlines the procedure relating to handling such complaints.

+This policy does not cover complaints procedures relating to:

+- Admissions

+- Statutory assessments of special educational needs (SEN)

+- Exclusions

+- Whistle-blowing

+- Staff grievances

+- Staff discipline

+Arrangements for handling complaints from parents and carers of children with special educational needs (SEND) about the school's support are within this policy's scope.
+Our SEND policy includes information about the rights of parents and carers of students with disabilities who believe that our school has discriminated against their children.
+Complaints about services provided by other providers who use school premises or facilities should be directed to the provider concerned.

+This policy applies to any matter which has been raised by parents of pupils as a matter of concern, but which has not been capable of resolution informally and which the complainant or the Trust consider should be dealt with on a formal basis.

+The complainant must raise the complaint within three months of the incident.
+If the complaint is about a series of related incidents, they must raise the complaint within three months of the last incident.
+We will consider exceptions to this time frame in circumstances where there were valid reasons for not making a complaint at that time, and the complaint can still be investigated fairly for all involved.
+When complaints are made out of term time, we will consider them as being received on the first school day after the holiday period.

-- 1.1 Governing Bodies are required by law to have a procedure in place to deal with complaints relating to aspects of the school or the provision of facilities or certain services at the school. - 1.2 Academies and free schools are required to have complaints procedures meeting certain requirements by the Education (Independent School Standards) (England) Regulations 2014 and to make the procedure available to parents of pupils and parents of prospective pupils. - 1.3 This policy applies to any matter (other than matters relating to admissions and exclusions which have their own processes) which has been raised by parents of pupils as a matter of concern but which has not been capable of resolution informally and which the complainant or the Trust consider should be dealt with on a formal basis. - 1.4 This policy must be made available to parents of pupils. - 1.5 It is a precondition to the operation of this policy that the complainant shall have made reasonable attempts to seek an informal resolution and shall have acted in relation to the matter in a reasonable and measured way consistent with the Enfield Learning Trust Behaviour Code.
+This policy must be made available to parents of pupils.

+It is a precondition to the operation of this policy that the complainant shall have made reasonable attempts to seek an informal resolution and shall have acted in relation to the matter in a reasonable and measured way consistent with the Enfield Learning Trust Behaviour Code.
 The Chair of Trustees shall have a discretion, which will be exercised reasonably, not to allow a complaint to be pursued where this precondition has not been met.